 In 1994, with the closure of Porirua Hospital, mental health consumers, their families/whanau, community services providers, other organisations and mental health professionals, formed a working party to determine where there were gaps in mental health services for people living in the Hutt Valley.

-A committee was formed and funding was sought from the then Health Funding Authority (HFA) and other sources, to develop a project providing employment to client/staff in the area of horticulture.
+A committee was formed and funding was sought from what was then The Health Funding Authority (HFA) and other sources, to develop a project providing employment to clients and staff in the area of horticulture.

-On April 6th 1995 Earthlink was formally registered as an Incorporated Society and in August of that year began providing paid employment to nine client/staff based in Lower Hutt.
-At that time Earthlink was the first organisation to provide paid employment on a full hourly rate (aligned to the minimum adult wage) to clients.
+On April 6th 1995 Earthlink was formally registered as an Incorporated Society and in August of that year began providing paid employment to clients and staff based in Lower Hutt.
+At that time Earthlink was the first organisation to provide paid employment at the minimum adult wage to clients.

 2002 saw the launch of the Recycling to Retail project.
 This project involved collecting items from the Silverstream landfill.
-After cleaning, refurbishment and electrical checks where necessary, those items were sold through the recycling division shop.
+After cleaning, refurbishment and electrical checks where necessary, those items are sold through our recycling division shop.

 In 2010 after consultation with Maori, Pacific, health professionals and other community groups, Earthlink established the Hutt Valley Regional Curtain Bank.
 The proven correlation between respiratory illness and inadequately curtained living environments had shown the need for this service within our community.